SEAT Mii review

 MPG, CO2 and running costs

-Whilst the Mii is only available with petrol engines, its 1.0-litre, three cylinder unit is remarkable efficient.
+While the Mii is only available with petrol engines, its 1.0-litre, three cylinder unit is remarkable efficient.

-The smallest 59bhp models offers a combined economy of 62.8mpg and emits just 105g/km of CO2, whilst the 75bhp of the same 1.0-litre engine manages 60.1mpg, and kicks out 108g/km of CO2.
+The smallest 59bhp models offer a claimed average economy of 62.8mpg and emit just 105g/km of CO2, whilst the 74bhp version of the same 1.0-litre engine manages 60.1mpg, and kicks out 108g/km of CO2.

 SEAT also offers a range of deals on the Mii, such as a free servicing and competitive finance rates, but it's a shame that entry-level cars are so poorly equipped.